There are two kinds of general meetings that are usually held by associations. These are:

 These are variously referred to as special, ordinary, or extraordinary meetings.
 They are any general meeting, where all members attend that is not an AGM.

-These are convened, in accordance with the association’s constitution to deal with any other matters that may arise requiring a decision of the general membership.
+These meetings are convened in accordance with the association’s constitution to deal with any other matters that may arise requiring a decision of the general membership.

 Usually, the manner of calling, the quorum and procedure of a special general meeting are the same as for an annual general meeting, although the business to be conducted will be different.